How to Get a Motorcycle License in the US?

 The process for obtaining an appropriate motorcycle license will last for several weeks.

 However, keep in mind that this duration varies from driver to driver.
-If you complete your motorcycle safety course and pass your motorcycle riding exam, you might get your license faster.
+If you complete your approved motorcycle safety course and pass your motorcycle riding exam, you might get your license faster.

 The time 'it'll take to process your license might be another factor affecting how fast you'll get your license.